-Symptoms of a cervical or lumbar pinched nerve include pain in the neck/low back or part of the arm or hand/leg and feet.
-Typically with a pinched nerve, symptoms will be felt on either R or L side, if at all.
-Some patients only experience pain in neck or back itself where the injury has occurred.
+Symptoms of a cervical pinched nerve include pain in the neck, shoulder blade, or part of the arm or hand.
+Typically with a pinched nerve, symptoms will be felt on either right or left side, if at all.
+Some patients only experience pain in neck itself where the injury has occurred.
 Numbness and tingling may also be present depending on the severity of the injury.
 Symptoms may only be present with certain movements.

-Your physical therapist will perform a comprehensive evaluation of your mobility, strength, posture, and functional activities (such as walking).
-Cervical and lumbar pinched nerves are usually affected by everyday postures and positions, and your therapist will always examine conditions outside the clinic such as seated postures, work positions, car positions, and other movement patterns which could contribute to your current symptoms.
-Your physical therapist will also inquire about recreational activities you enjoy that you plan to return to and then come up with a cervical pinched nerve treatment plan.
+Our physical therapists will perform a comprehensive evaluation of your mobility, strength, posture, and functional activities (such as walking).
+Cervical pinched nerves are usually affected by everyday postures and positions, and our therapists will always examine conditions outside the clinic such as seated postures, work positions, car positions, and other movement patterns which could contribute to your current symptoms.
+Our physical therapist will also inquire about recreational activities you enjoy that you plan to return to and then come up with a cervical pinched nerve treatment plan.

-The focus of physical therapy will be to relieve the pressure on the nerve through exercise and manual therapy techniques to achieve less pain, greater overall strength and core stability, and to prevent future re-injury.
+The focus of cervical pinched nerve treatment will be to relieve the pressure on the nerve through exercise and manual therapy techniques to achieve less pain, greater overall strength and core stability, and to prevent future re-injury.
 Exercises will be tailored to your goals and recreational activities to ensure you return to doing what you love most.

-If you suspect you have a cervical or lumbar pinched nerve, contact us at 201-773-8851 or email us HERE to schedule your ankle sprain physical treatment.
+If you suspect you have a cervical or lumbar pinched nerve, contact us at 201-773-8851 or email us HERE to schedule your physical therapy for pinched nerve treatment.